 How do you choose the best bedding for a chicken coop?
 Providing the best bedding for your chickens isn't about luxury.
 It's a basic need for them to feel comfortable and happy.
 The proper bedding will keep your flock healthy and clean, but it also prevents eggs from cracking.

-Best bedding for a chicken coop
+What is the Best bedding for a chicken coop?

-The most common beddings are
+The most common beddings are:

 - Pine shavings or cedar shavings